ITAndreHoch/Ansible/Jinja2.md

 It's an engine of templates which can contain variables Variables is included in tex using {{ zmienna }}

+# TEST

+Tests in Jinja are a way of evaluating template expressions and returning True or False.
+Jinja ships with many of these.
+See builtin tests in the official Jinja template documentation.

+Test syntax varies from filter syntax (variable | filter).

 **Ex:1**

 ```